MaazAmjad/Urdu_Fake_News/README.md

 The corpus is concentrated in the files train.xlsx and test.xlsx.
 The meaning of the columns is described next:

+.
 Category: indicates the category of the news (true or fake).
+.
 Topic: indicates the topic related to the news.
+.
 Source: indicates the name of the source.
+.
 Headline: contains the headline of the news.
+.
 Text: contains the raw text of the news.
+.
 Link: contains the URL of the source.
+.
 If you use the corpus please cite the following article:

-Posadas-Durán, J., Gómez-Adorno, H., Sidorov, G., Moreno, J. (2018).
-Detection of Fake News in a New Corpus for the Spanish Language.
-Journal of Intelligent & Fuzzy Systems, In Press.

-Authors of the corpus
+# Authors of the corpus
 Juan Manuel Ramírez Cruz (ESIME Zacatenco - IPN), Silvia Úrsula Palacios Alvarado (ESIME Zacatenco - IPN), Karime Elena Franca Tapia (ESIME Zacatenco - IPN), Juan Pablo Francisco Posadas Durán (ESIME Zacatenco - IPN), Helena Montserrat Gómez Adorno (IIMAS - UNAM), Dr. Grigori Sidorov (CIC - IPN)

-Aknowledgments
+# Aknowledgments
 The work was done with partial support of Red Temática de Tecnologías del Lenguaje, CONACYT project 240844 and SIP-IPN projects 20181849 and 20171813